North Macedonia Energy Information

 Crude Oil Production

 Oil supplies are covered by imports.
 North Macedonia ended crude oil imports in 2013, when the 50 kb/d OKTA refinery was shut down.
-Oil product imports rose by 14% in 2019 to 1.25 Mt (of which, 80% from Greece).
-According to preliminary estimates, they declined by 5% in 2020 to 1.2 Mt.
-Since 2011, oil products have been free from custom duties, leading to a 55% surge in 2012.
+Oil product imports stood at 1 Mt in 2020 (-4% from 2019), most of which comes from Greece.

 Interactive Chart North Macedonia Crude Oil Production

 Renewable in % Electricity Production

 In 2017, North Macedonia amended its National Renewable Action Plan (NREAP) (2015), setting a target of nearly 24% of renewables in final energy consumption in 2020 (19.2% achieved in 2020), including 27% for electricity (23.5% in 2020), 30% for heating (34% in 2020), and 10% for transport (0.15%% in 2020).